dewyman/TALON-paper-2019/splicing_analyses/README.md

 [isoform_SJ_support](https://github.com/dewyman/TALON-paper-2019/tree/master/splicing_analyses/isoform_SJ_support): See how many transcript models have all of their splice junctions supported by Illumina data or the GENCODE annotation, subset on transcript novelty type, in PacBio and ONT GM12878, HepG2, and K562.

+[pre_post_TC_TALON](https://github.com/dewyman/TALON-paper-2019/tree/master/splicing_analyses/pre_post_TC_TALON): See how GENCODE and Illumina support for transcripts in PacBio and ONT GM12878, HepG2, and K562 data changes throughout the whole processing pipeline (before and after TranscriptClean, and before and after TALON).

 [mouse_brain](https://github.com/dewyman/TALON-paper-2019/tree/master/splicing_analyses/mouse_brain): Perform some of the above types of analysis on our PacBio mouse brain (hippocampus and cortex) data.